 The Nominating and Corporate Governance Committee assists our Board in discharging our Board's responsibilities regarding identifying qualified candidates to become Board members, selecting nominees for election as directors at our annual meetings of stockholders, selecting candidates to fill any vacancies on our Board and overseeing the annual evaluation of our Board.
-See "Corporate Governance-Nominations for Directors" and "-Director Qualifications" above for additional information.
+See "Corporate Governance-Nominations for Directors" and "-Director Qualifications" and "-Board Diversity and Refreshment" above for additional information.
 The Nominating and Corporate Governance Committee approves compensation provided to our directors and all related person transactions and oversees our ESG initiatives.
-The Nominating and Corporate Governance Committee requires that all responsibilities of such committee required under NYSE rules to be performed by directors who satisfy the independent.
+The Nominating and Corporate Governance Committee requires that all responsibilities of such committee required under NYSE rules to be performed by directors who satisfy the independence requirements of the NYSE be performed solely by the members of such committee who qualify as independent.